hydephp/develop/docs/creating-content/managing-assets.md

 #### Making images accessible

 To improve accessibility, you should always add an `alt` text.
-Here is a full example for an image in a blog post:
+Here is a full example including an image in a blog post:

 ```markdown
 ![Image Alt](../media/image.png "Image Title") # Note the relative path